 National Infant Immunization Week (NIIW) is April 26 - May 3, 2014.
 NIIW celebrates the successes of immunization programs around the country and highlights the importance of immunizing.
 Since 1994, NIIW has served as a call to action for parents, caregivers, and healthcare providers to ensure that infants are fully immunized against 14 vaccine-preventable diseases.

 The AAP offers several new resources for pediatricians and families on the importance of vaccinating.

-World Immunization Week: 2013 marks the second World Immunization Week.
+World Immunization Week: 2014 marks the third World Immunization Week.
 The AAP is a partner in three immunization campaigns supporting worldwide immunization efforts: